 Library material may be placed on reserve for course assignments.
 Requests for reserves should be placed well in advance.
 Reserve items normally circulate for periods of 2 hours, 3 days, or 7 days, depending on the instructor's preference.
 Both print and nonprint materials are accommodated.
-Questions regarding reserves should be directed to your curricular librarian.
+Questions regarding reserves should be directed to the appropriate library liaison.